-The Audit and Risk Committee assists the board in the areas of statutory reporting, internal control systems, risk management systems, insurance and legal proceedings, and the internal and external audit functions.
+The Audit Risk and Compliance Committee assists the board in the areas of statutory reporting, internal control systems, risk management systems, insurance and legal proceedings, and the internal and external audit functions.

-The Nomination and Remuneration Committee’s role is to assist the Board and Representative Council in the effective discharge of their responsibilities, having regard to the law, the highest standards of governance, and the diversity of the membership.
+The Nomination Committee’s role is to assist the Board and Appointments Council in the effective discharge of their responsibilities, having regard to the law, the highest standards of governance, and the diversity of the membership.

-The committee also advises the Board and Representative Council on succession plans for the Board.
+- advising the Board and Appointments Council on succession plans for the Board.

 Member Engagement Committee

 The Member Engagement Committee’s role is to act in an advisory capacity in relation to matters involving member engagement with all of CPA Australia’s members by:

 - providing advice to the Board on member-related strategies

 - providing advice to the Board on member services and product (at a strategic level)